 Eventually, slavery was abolished across the country and those who were once slaves were given more rights.
 But the lack of direct military intervention in the South to oversee the establishment of new institutions post 1877 caused new forms of racial oppression to emerge and become mainstream — such as sharecropping and Jim Crow — keeping freed Black people as the underclass of the South.
 These institutions operated largely through intimidation, segregation, and disenfranchisement, causing much of the Black population to move to other parts of the country, dramatically changing the demographics of American cities forever.

 Remembering the American Civil War

 The developments that took place after the American Civil War helped define the history of the United States throughout the 20th century.
+The Civil War was the central event in America’s historical consciousness.
+While the Revolution of 1776-1783 created the United States, the Civil War determined what kind of nation it would be.
 But with social structures still in place today that subjugate Black Americans, many argue the American Civil War, although instrumental in ending slavery, did not touch the racial undertones of American society that still exist today.

 Plus, in today’s world, there are still stark political differences between the South and the rest of the country, and a big part of this comes from this idea that Southerners are “Southerners first, Americans second.”

 The American Civil War also had a tremendous impact on the nation’s identity.
-By responding to secession with force, Lincoln stood up for the idea of an eternal United States, and by sticking to that ideology, he reshaped the way America sees itself.
+By responding to secession with force, Lincoln stood up for the idea of an eternal United States, and by sticking to that ideology, he reshaped the way the United States of America sees itself.